Arizona

 Indemnity Agreements

 Ariz.
 Rev. Stat.
-Ann. § 32-1159 (West 2021) invalidates provisions in construction contracts or architect-engineer professional service contracts that purport to indemnify a promisee against liability for damages caused by the promisee’s sole negligence.
+Ann. § 32-1159 (West 2024) invalidates provisions in construction contracts or architect-engineer professional service contracts that purport to indemnify a promisee against liability for damages caused by the promisee’s sole negligence.
 In 2019, Arizona amended its legislation by adding Ariz.
 Rev. Stat.
 Ann. § 32-1159.01, voiding indemnity agreements in construction and architect-engineer dwelling contracts.
 Under this recent amendment, Arizona law explicitly declares indemnification provisions in construction contracts related to a dwelling purporting to indemnify any party for a loss or damage resulting from the indemnitee’s negligence or any party other than the indemnitor is void as a matter of public policy.
 Ariz.
 Rev. Stat.
-Ann. § 32-1159.01(A) (West 2021).
+Ann. § 32-1159.01(A) (West 2024).
 However, a contractor who is responsible for the performance of a construction contract may indemnify a person for whose account the construction contract is not being performed and who enters into a contract with a contractor allowing the contractor to enter on or adjacent to its property to perform the construction contract for others.
 Ariz.
 Rev. Stat.
 Ann. § 32-1159.01(B).
-An additional insured’s endorsements or collateral to a construction contract involving a dwelling does not obligate the insurer to indemnify the additional insured for the percentage of fault that is allocated to that such person.
+An additional insured’s endorsements or collateral to a construction contract involving a dwelling does not obligate the insurer to indemnify the additional insured for the percentage of fault that is allocated to that person.
 Ariz.
 Rev. Stat.
 Ann. § 32-1159.01(C).
 Any covenant affecting a construction contract or architect-engineer professional service contract that requires the promisor to defend the promise is explicitly limited to defending claims arising out of or related to the promisor’s work or operations.
 Ariz.
 Rev. Stat.
-Ann. § 32-1159.01(C).
+Ann. § 32-1159.01(D).

 Enforceability of Waiver of Consequential Damages Clauses

 Arizona courts have not directly addressed the enforcement of waiver of consequential damages clauses in the construction context, but it appears that they may likely enforce such clauses given that they enforce limitation of liability clauses in other contexts.
 The Arizona Supreme Court has emphasized the societal benefits arising from the freedom of parties to contract and warned accordingly that courts are “hesitant to declare contractual provisions invalid on public policy grounds.”
 1800 Ocotillo, LLC v.
 WLB Grp., Inc., 196 P.3d 222, 224–26 (Ariz.
 2008) (determining that clause in professional services contract limiting the firm’s liability for negligence to total fees paid was not unenforceable as contrary to public policy and holding: “We also decline to hold that liability-limitation clauses are generally unenforceable as contrary to a judicially identified public policy.
 Such clauses may desirably allow the parties to allocate as between themselves the risks of damages in excess of the agreed-upon cap, which could preserve incentives for one party to take due care while assigning the risk of greater damages to another party that might be better able to mitigate or insure against them.”).
+Arizona law provides that a limitation of damages is unconscionable, even in a commercial setting, when a party has been misled as to the nature of the bargain.
+Raybond Elecs., Inc. v.
+Glen-Mar Door Mfg.
+Co., 22 Ariz.
+App.
+409, 413, 528 P.2d 160, 164 (1974).

 Application of Economic Loss Doctrine